 Only class instructors may put materials on reserve for the classes they are teaching in a given semester.

-The faculty member must complete a request form citing each item that is to be placed on Reserve in the library.
+The instructor must complete a request form citing each item that is to be placed on reserve in the library.
 Complete the following form and submit any instructor-owned copies in person to the circulation desk.

-Faculty may submit up to five (5) copies of each item.
+Faculty may submit multiple copies of each item for larger classes.
 Please note that providing copies (duplicate folders or personal books) is the responsibility of the instructor.
 The library is not able to provide photocopy service.

 What may be placed on reserve?

 While providing course reserves, the library complies with copyright law.
 For more information about the copyright at the University of Michigan please see the following resources from the UM-AA Copyright Office and the U.S. Copyright Office.